nikkNizz/Drawish/README.md

 #### Serialize
-From the "Edit->Serialize" menu a window opens from which you can choose operations to perform on all the images contained in a folder.
+From the "Options->Serialize" menu a window opens from which you can choose operations to perform on all the images contained in a folder.
 Choose the folder, check the operations of interest and enter any parameters.
 The **original images will not be overwritten** as a new folder will be created for the modified files.
 The operations will be performed in the order in which they are listed.